|Hornsby||1:25 000 Map Series||91304S HORNSBY||NSW-91304S|

 12.9 km One way

 One of the longer day walks in Berowra Valley National Park, this walk mostly follows Berowra Creek along the Great North Walk.
 Excellent views of the creek can be expected, especially at places like Crosslands and Fishponds.
 Be sure to pace yourself and take regular breaks.
 Crosslands and Tunks Ridge Reserve are popular rest places.

 Total climbing: 1423m

 22.6 km One way

-This great, accessible walk starts from Crosslands Reserve.
+This great walk starts from Crosslands Reserve.
 The walk follows a section of the Great North Walk along an old road, timber boardwalk and firm dirt tracks to a lovely timber lookout platform on the edge of Berowra Creek.
-Along the way are signs providing useful information on mangroves, estuaries and other surrounding flora and fauna.
+Along the way are signs providing interesting information about the mangroves, estuaries and other surrounding flora and fauna.
 Make a day of it by enjoying the picnic areas and playground at the start of the walk.
 You can even book a campsite and enjoy the area for longer.

 Total climbing: 15m